samnabi/shopkit/readme.md

 ### Download ZIP

-You can download the latest version of Shopkit from the [releases page](https://github.com/samnabi/shopkit/releases).
+Download the latest version of Shopkit from the [releases page](https://github.com/samnabi/shopkit/releases).

 ### Clone with Git

-If you are familiar with Git, you can clone Shopkit from GitHub.
+If you are familiar with the terminal, you can clone Shopkit from GitHub.

     git clone --recursive https://github.com/samnabi/shopkit.git

+### Update

+Use these terminal commands to update Shopkit and all its dependencies to the latest commit int he `master` branch.

+    # Update dependencies
+    git submodule foreach --recursive git checkout master git submodule foreach --recursive git pull

+    # Update Shopkit
+    git checkout master
+    git pull

 ## Configuration

 Most of Shopkit's configuration happens in the shop page, located at `/content/1-shop/shop.en.txt`.
-This includes defining your shipping methods, tax rates, user permissions, currency information, paypal details.
-There's a helpful blueprint to help you easily manage this from the panel.
+This includes defining your shipping methods, tax rates, user permissions, and payment details.

-Your shop logo is defined in the global site options.
+Your shop logo and theme options are defined in the site options, located at `/content/site.en.txt`.

+Of course, there are helpful blueprints so you can easily manage everything from the panel.

-You'll also need to enter your license keys in the `/site/config/config.php` file.
+Once your site goes public, you'll need to enter your license keys in the `/site/config/config.php` file.

 ## Upgrading to Shopkit v1.x